twinko-ai/discopilot/README.md

 The following commands are available after deployment:

-- `update-bot`: Pull the latest code from GitHub and restart the bot
+- `update-bot`: Pull the latest code from GitHub, update scripts, reinstall dependencies, and restart the bot
 - `restart-bot`: Restart the bot without updating
 - `bot-logs`: View the bot's logs in real-time
+- `edit-config`: Edit the bot configuration file

+### Manual Script Usage

+If you prefer to run the scripts directly instead of using the aliases:

+- `/usr/local/bin/update_discopilot.sh`: Update the bot from GitHub and restart
+- `/usr/local/bin/restart_discopilot.sh`: Restart the bot without updating
+- `/usr/local/bin/run_discopilot.sh`: Run the bot manually (used by the systemd service)
+- `/usr/local/bin/update-discopilot-scripts.sh`: Update the scripts in /usr/local/bin with the latest versions from the repository